 Fee Courtesy.
 For full-time employees, this courtesy shall provide a waiver of a portion of the basic fees for all courses in which the employee shall be permitted to enroll.
 For spouses of full-time employees, this courtesy shall provide a waiver of a portion of the basic fees for as many as three credit hours in which the spouse shall be enrolled in each regular semester and summer session, excluding intersession and post-session.
 The reduction in amount of fees to be paid under this courtesy, in all divisions of the University, shall not exceed one half of the basic, in-state fees for an undergraduate student in the College of Arts and Sciences enrolled in the number of credit hours for which the employee or spouse is eligible to receive fee courtesy.
+Health service shall not be provided except for a spouse enrolled in additional hours of credit work for which regular fees have been paid.

 Basic Costs.
-Expenses for an undergraduate Indiana resident attending Indiana University at Bloomington for an academic year, including fees, housing (room and board), and books and supplies, total approximately \$1,750.
+Expenses for an undergraduate Indiana resident attending Indiana University at Bloomington for an academic year, including fees, housing (room and board), and books and supplies, total approximately \$1,700.
 Expenditures for clothing, travel, entertainment, and personal items are not included in this estimate.